code-pushup/cli/examples/plugins/src/file-size/README.md

 # file-size-plugin

-🕵️ **Code PushUp plugin for detecting changes in filesize using different compressions** 📋
+🕵️ **Code PushUp plugin for detecting changes in file size using different compressions** 📋

 ---

-The plugin crawls the file base depending on your configuration and reports about their filesize.
+The plugin crawls the file base depending on your configuration and reports about their file size.

 You can configure the plugin with the following options: